PriceBlocs/react-priceblocs-js/README.md

 #### Usage data

-- Each usage summary record describes the period and amount of usage between its start and end date
+- Each usage summary record describes the amount of usage between the priod start and end date

-object
-invoice
-livemode
-period
-label
-end
-start
-},
-subscription_item
-total_usage

 | Key               | Description                                       |
 | ----------------- | ------------------------------------------------- |